OusainouJ/devops-learning/README.md

 This repo documents my journey into the world of DevOps, as I work through various tasks, challenges, and tools.
 My goal is to learn and share my understanding of the core principles, practices, and technologies in DevOps.

 ### **Technologies and Topics Covered**
-Here are the main topics I’m focusing on, with the tools and technologies I’ll explore:
+Here are the main topics I’m focusing on:

 - 🐧 **Linux**: The foundation of most DevOps tools and workflows.
 - 💻 **Bash Scripting**: Automating tasks with shell scripts.